hautahi/IM_GreedyCELF/README.md

 ## Installing igraph

 I've often run into trouble getting the igraph package successfully plotting the igraph objects.
-This is quite a common problem, so the following is the installation method that I use, including my virtual environment setup:
+This is quite a common problem, so the following is the installation method that I use in the bash shell of my mac, including my virtual environment setup:

+- Install pycairo: `$ brew install py2cairo`
-- Create a new virtual environment with the following in bash: `$ mkvirtualenv -p pythonX environment_name`
+- Create a new virtual environment: `$ mkvirtualenv -p pythonX environment_name`
-- Install the relevant packages `$ pip install matplotlib pandas numpy python-igraph jupyterlab cairocffi`
+- Install the relevant python packages: `$ pip install matplotlib pandas numpy python-igraph jupyterlab cairocffi`
 - Add the environment to the jupyter notebook: `$ python -m ipykernel install --name=environment_name`

 The above should successfully install the package with Python 2.
 But for Python 3 code, there's another very annoying step.
 We need to edit a particular igraph package source file.
 Its location will differ depending on your machine setup, but mine is located at `~/Envs/environment_name/lib/python3.7/site-packages/igraph/drawing/__init__.py`.